Best AR-15 BCG 2026: Why the $80 Toolcraft Beats Most $200 Options header image

 Best Coating: Cryptic Coatings Mystic Black DLC ($280-$320) - Slickest coating on the market.
 Cleans with a paper towel.

-Pro tip: For most shooters, the Toolcraft or BCM BCG is all you need.
+Pro tip: For most shooters, the Toolcraft, BCM, or DD BCG is all you need.
 Only pay for enhanced BCGs if running suppressed SBRs or need extended bolt life past 20k+ rounds.
+For real-world BCG endurance data, read our SIG Spear LT 11.5" hands-on review covering 1,000+ rounds through a short-stroke piston system.

 What is a Bolt Carrier Group (BCG)?